zihongx/Database-Management-Final-Project/README.md

 * Run the Populating_data script to insert Anime_Stage data into the tables.
 #### 4. Verify Views
 * Execute the Views script to create pre-defined database views.
-* Run the testing file to see the views.
+* Run the testing file line by line to see the views.